 For Ascelia Pharma, the momentum for an alternative to gadolinium, for Orviglance, is getting better and better.
-Orviglance is the only late-stage non-gadolinium MRI contrast agent in development and is expected to be first-in-class to lead a gadolinium free future.
+Orviglance is the only late-stage non-gadolinium MRI contrast agent in development and is expected to be first-in-class to lead a more sustainable future with less gadolinium.

-- 1) Market research for Ascelia Pharma by Back Bay in 2019, including surveys with 84 US radiologists, - Market research for Ascelia Pharma conducted by Two Labs Pharma Services in Q4 2021/ Q1 2022, including 16 interviews and 254 surveys with US oncologist, nephrologist, and radiologist responses - Bang G. Gadolinium Deposition in Brain: Current Scientific Evidence and Future Perspectives.
-Mol.
-Neurosci., 20 September 2018. - 4) McDonald R, et al Symptoms Associated with Gadolinium Exposure (SAGE): A Suggested Term.
-Radiology 2022 302:2, 270-273. - 5) FDA.gov: 'FDA warns that gadolinium-based contrast agents (GBCAs) are retained in the body; requires new class warnings', 20 Jan 2022.

-6) ODYSSEY Study. https://clinicaltrials.gov/ct2/show/NCT04373564 agents in surface waters.
+agents in surface waters.
 Water Res.
 2021 Dec 1;207.

+McDonald R, et al Symptoms Associated with Gadolinium Exposure (SAGE): A Suggested Term.
+Radiology 2022 302:2, 270-273.

+2) FDA.gov: 'FDA warns that gadolinium-based contrast agents (GBCAs) are retained in the body; requires new class warnings', 20 Jan 2022.

+3) ODYSSEY Study. https://clinicaltrials.gov/ct2/show/NCT04373564

-7) For example: Brünjes R. et al. Anthropogenic gadolinium in freshwater and drinking water systems, Water Research, Volume 182, 2020.
+For example: Brünjes R. et al. Anthropogenic gadolinium in freshwater and drinking water systems, Water Research, Volume 182, 2020.
 Macke M. et al. Fast and automated monitoring of gadolinium-based contrast